MounikaBeerelly/React-Notes/React.md

     - **Keys**: When working with lists of elements, assigning unique keys helps React identify which elements have been added, removed, or reordered, making the diffing process more efficient.
     - **Pure Components**: Using React.PureComponent or the memo function can help prevent unnecessary re-renders by shallowly comparing props and state.
     - **shouldComponentUpdate**: For advanced use cases, you can use the shouldComponentUpdate lifecycle method to manually control whether a component should re-render.

+4. ### What is React Fiber ?
+    React Fiber is a powerful tool for building responsive and renderable user interfaces in React applications.
+It introduces a new reconciliation algorithm that enables incremental rendering, allowing React to split rendering work into chunks and spread it out over multiple frames.

+5. ### Why and when do we need keys in React ?
+ - Keys are unique identifier, which are used to identify the which item is inserted, deleted and updated in an array.
+ - Keys should be given to the elements inside the array to give the elements a stable identity.

+6. ### Can we use indexes as keys in React ?
+- It is not recommended to use indexes as keys in React if the order of the items may change.
+- This can negatively impact the performance and may cause issues with component state.
+- If you choose not to assign any explicit key to list items, then React will default to using indexes as keys.